DivermanCiv/messenger/README.md

 - Display all discussions the user is a member of
 > GET /api/discussions

-The number of discussions displayed on a same page is 5max,  but can be changed with maxDiscussionsDisplayed in config.js.
+The number of discussions displayed on a same page can be changed with maxDiscussionsDisplayed in config.js.
 The remaining discussions will be taken care of by a pagination system

 - Delete discussion
 > DELETE /api/discussions